AdrianSosaUV/pacman/README.md

 ## Next steps

-* Use AI algoriths for path finding for the ghost
+* Use AI algorithms for path finding for the ghost
-* Create a Hall of fame, Top10 player's
+* Create a Hall of fame, Top10 players
 * Link to a DB for store the scores

-Maybe (just in case of boring in the job):
+Maybe (just in case of boring at work):
 * Add sounds
-* Add better graphs
+* Add better graphics
 * Add new levels